keploy/community-blog/clrnu2rib000008jtfugp1531.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1705643466420/9316ea61-a923-4be2-bb78-58ca7c00a485.png align="center")

-Before we move further, Let's understand what is SIT!

 So, System Integration Testing (SIT) is a software testing technique that evaluates how individual modules within a larger system interact seamlessly and functionally.
 It's typically performed during the end of the software development cycle.

-SIT includes black box testing, smoke testing, and regression testing to identify issues caused by integrating new components or changes to existing ones
+SIT includes [black box testing](https://keploy.io/docs/concepts/reference/glossary/black-box-testing/), smoke testing, and [regression testing](https://keploy.io/regression-testing) to identify issues caused by integrating new components or changes to existing ones

 ## Why should we do System Integration Testing?